monarch-initiative/gpsea/docs/tutorial.rst

 and we will check that there are no Q/C issues:

 >>> validation.summarize()
+Validated under none policy
+No errors or warnings were found

 We loaded the patient data into a `cohort` which is ready for the next steps.